Note: I’m reorganizing this site. Moving stuff around. Modifying it. Might look different from one day to the next. Just so you know ….

-I didn’t set out to be a writer (or do a green cemetery startup, for that matter).
-Funny how the two things that have most defined my life happened mostly by accident after years working as a … let’s see: racehorse hot-walker, motel maid, assembly-line worker, grease monkey, cleaning lady, day-care mom, soapmaker, cashier, woodworker, gardener ….
+I didn’t set out to be a writer (or help with a green cemetery startup, for that matter).
+Funny how two things that have so defined my life happened mostly by accident after years working as a … let’s see: racehorse hot-walker, motel maid, assembly-line worker, grease monkey, cleaning lady, day-care mom, soapmaker, cashier, woodworker, gardener ….

 Then I got tired.
 Not tired of work, just tired of the grind.
 So I started writing.